 Slow Studying for Faster Results

-I recently finished reading Cal Newport’s book Slow Productivity and was inspired to share how his insights can be applied to preparing for the PE Exam.
+I recently finished reading Cal Newport’s book Slow Productivity and felt inspired to share how his insights apply to preparing for the PE Exam.
+Slow studying for faster results is a concept that can be beneficial for this preparation.

-Cal observes that many of us are overwhelmed by work and have a difficult time recognizing what our priorities are, so we just try to work on a lot and hope to make progress.
-We have learned how to look busy from years of knowledge work in offices, but when it comes time to block out distractions and focus, many of us struggle.
-The goal of Cal’s three “rules” that follow, adapted from the book, is to enable us to apply our cognitive effort and transform our time and energy into something of lasting value.
-Specifically for PE candidates, we wish to build the knowledge and skills to be able to pass the PE exam demonstrating technical and professional competence in a specific discipline of engineering.
+Cal observes that many of us feel overwhelmed by work and struggle to prioritize.
+Instead of focusing, we try to tackle everything and hope to make progress.
+Years of knowledge work in offices have taught us how to look busy, but we often falter when it’s time to block distractions and focus.
+Cal’s three “rules,” adapted from the book, aim to help us direct cognitive effort and turn time and energy into lasting value.
+For PE candidates, this means building the knowledge and skills to pass the PE exam and demonstrate professional competence in a specific engineering discipline.

 Rule #1: Do Fewer Things